by Melanie Lockwood Herman

 - Growth in the number of nonprofits considering the use of background checking as a screening tool for prospective paid and volunteer staff.
 Common motivations for considering background checks as a screening tool include fear of lawsuits alleging negligent hiring, changing expectations of stakeholders, and the perspective of insurance providers that background checking is a minimum risk management requirement.

 - The risk associated with “free” online background checking suggest that caution should be your guide.
-Many leaders understandably prefer the safety factor that comes with the use of a private screening company.
+Many leaders understandably prefer the ease of using a private background check company.
 Nancy Lynn Roberts, Chief Operating Officer of Trak-1 Technology adds: “By entrusting your screening to a professional background firm—one with expertise in understanding data sources and a commitment to FCRA compliance—nonprofit leaders can provide an additional layer of protection for their organizations.”

 - Increasing popularity of informal “checking” up on prospective staff using familiar Internet search technology.
 Many nonprofit hiring managers report checking Facebook and other social media sites to gather information on candidates.
 According to careerbuilder.com, 45% of employers use social networking sites as a screening tool.
 But as explained below, nonprofit employers should exercise caution when researching candidates on social media sites and be careful not to rely on protected categories of information.